xtofl/articles/function_composition/function_composition.md

 ID = Pipeline()
 ```

+### Testing it

 And that seems to be all.
-It can be tested easily with e.g. `pytest` - a
+It can be demoed easily with e.g. `pytest` .
+For the
-favourite of mine.
-For the sake of this article, let's assume the `inc` and
+sake of this article, let's assume the `inc` and `double` functions to
-`double` functions to respectively increase and double a value.
+respectively increase and double a value.

 ```python
 def test_everything_starts_with_the_identity_function():